 The Limit of Indemnity is £100k, so the Policy will cover fees incurred up to this amount (subject to the Policy Terms and Conditions).
-Within this the Policy will pay up to a maximum of £180 per hour in respect of the appointed advisors hourly charge out rate.
-In the event of a HMRC site visit, there is a limit of £1,000 towards the appointed advisors costs in attending and representing you in person.
+Within this the Policy will pay up to a maximum of £180 per hour.
+In respect of the appointed advisors hourly charge out rate.
+[Please note, we may offer a higher hourly rate if pre-agreed at time of policy purchase] In the event of a HMRC site visit, there is a limit of £1,000 towards the appointed advisors costs in attending and representing you in person.

 The Policy will cover fees incurred defending you at a Tribunal, provided there is a reasonable chance of you succeeding.
 More specifically the Policy won’t cover fees incurred disputing HMRC’s findings where there is little or no chance of succeeding and so where commercially it makes more sense for you to pay any additional tax rather than incur further costs at the Tribunal.